Purpose of running this test:

 A lack of BH4 may be a factor in an increased level of reactive oxygen species, so check the levels of methionine sulfoxide, cystine and homocystine on a UAA as one measure of oxidative stress, as well as considering an Oxidative Damage test.

 Looking for a particular supplement or word in this chapter?

 Enter your search term here to highlight it throughout the page:

 Please be patient as it may take a few moments to search through all of the content.

 To search the entire site, not just this chapter, please click the magnifying glass icon

 next to ‘Resources’ at the top of the page.

 Related Tests to Run

 Run a UAA to assess your levels of tryptophan, phenylalanine, tyrosine, cystine, homocystine, and methionine sulfoxide.
 Do NT testing to ascertain your levels of serotonin and dopamine.
-Also, consider a HMT and UTM to assess your level of aluminum, and a CSA / GI to define the bacterial species in your body.
+Also, consider a HMT and UTM to assess your level of aluminum, and a CSA test and GI Test to define the bacterial species in your body.
 These tests are used for many purposes when doing this protocol, so you are likely to have done one or several of them already.